molgenis/molgenis/docs/developer_documentation/ref-swagger.md

 The workflow in swagger is pretty much the same as in the REST API documentation.
 Authentication does not work in this part of the MOLGENIS API documentation.

 ### Contribute to module-API documentation
-When you want to contribute to MOLGENIS and are developing a module, there a view components that you have to configure.
+When you want to contribute to MOLGENIS and are developing a module, there are a few components that you have to configure.

 - Update module pom with swagger-maven-plugin:
   ```